dmlc/XGBoost.jl/assets/data/README.md

+# Test Data
-This folder contains processed example dataset used by the demos.
+This folder contains processed example dataset used for testing.
-Copyright of the dataset belongs to the original copyright holder
+Copyright of the dataset belongs to the original copyright holder.